btholt/gatsby-course-starter/README.md

 - `title` - will be the title displayed on the Table of Contents and on the page itself
 - `order` - the order of which the item should appear in the table of contents. should in `<number><capital letter>` format where the number corresponds to the section it's and the letter corresponds to the order of the lesson inside the section, e.g. `3B`
 - `section` - the title of the section that the article is in.
 Only the first lesson for each section will be used.

+On _just the first_ lesson of every section

-- `description` – a one-to-three sentence summary of the lesson. used for the meta tag for social shares and SEO. if no description is given, the `siteMetadata.description` for the site is used
+- `description` – a one-to-three sentence summary of the lesson. used for the meta tag for social shares and SEO. if no description is given, the `siteMetadata.description` for the site is used.
+- `icon` - the Font Awesome icon you want for the home page of the site

 ## Config

 Inside of `gatsby-config.js` be sure to fill out the `siteMetadata` fields, including `title`, `subtitle`, `description`, and `keywords`.

+For the social links, you can leave them as empty strings if you want to omit them.

+## Themes

+All the variables for theme are in the variables.css file.
+You can also change the Prism.js theme.

 ## GitHub Pages